Oceanpro00/Oceanpro00/README.md

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [sean.schallberger@gmail.com](mailto:sean.schallberger@gmail.com)
-* 🧠  I'm learning Data Analytics Bootcamp with Univ
+* 🧠  I'm learning Data Analytics Bootcamp with University of Toronto x EDx
 * 🤝  I'm open to collaborating on Interesting Projects and Learning Opportunities

 ### Skills